 Researchers have found that the amount of screen time can predict the depression level among adults, for children and adolescents, more hours of daily screen time were associated with lower psychological well-being, and teenage high users are more than twice as likely to be diagnosed with anxiety and depression.

-Take regular breaks from the screen and help others in your bubble to do so as well: suggest a board game or a card game, make something, bake something, fix something, organise something, clean something – anything that gets you moving and gets you off the screen.
+Take regular breaks from the screen and suggest a board game or a card game, make something, bake something, fix something, organise something, clean something – anything that gets you moving and gets you off the screen.

 Know when and how to get help if you need it